airdata/rancher-catalog-xxl/templates/autoscale/0/README.md

 # Auto-Scale

 ###
-[This template supports automatic triggering of monitoring service expansion under certain conditions]
-Configuration:

 The default configuration is as follows.
 For detailed configuration description, please click here.
 use:

-### Select Auto-Scale from catalog
+    1. Select Auto-Scale from catalog
-### Enter the required information in the configuration item (or use the default configuration)
+    2. Enter the required information in the configuration item (or use the default configuration)
-### Click Run to start the deployment
+    3. Click Run to start the deployment